 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24440, 24441):

-NOTE 3—The Trigger frame can be replaced by a frame carrying a TRS Control subfield provided that the frame is carried in a DL MU PPDU and the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU.
-In this case it is recommended to allocate enough resources in subsequent Trigger frames sent during the TWT SP so that the STA can send as much as possible of the data reported in the BSR.
+NOTE 3—If the AP replaces the Trigger frame with a frame carrying a TRS Control field then the AP is recommended to allocate enough resources in subsequent Trigger frames sent during the TWT SP so that the STA can send as much as possible of the data reported in the BSR. (#24440, 24441)

 ..…..